pola-rs/polars-book/docs/user-guide/expressions/user-defined-functions.md

 # User Defined functions

+!!! warning "Not updated for Python Polars `0.19.0`"

+    This section of the user guide still needs to be updated for the latest Polars release.

-You should be convinced by now that polar expressions are so powerful and flexible that there is much less need for custom python functions than in other libraries.
+You should be convinced by now that Polars expressions are so powerful and flexible that there is much less need for custom Python functions than in other libraries.

-Still, you need to have the power to be able to pass an expression's state to a third party library or apply your black box function over data in polars.
+Still, you need to have the power to be able to pass an expression's state to a third party library or apply your black box function over data in Polars.

 For this we provide the following expressions: